 If you live in a gun control state, I feel bad for ya son, I got 99 problems, but a complaint AR ain’t one.
-Living in a state with strict semi-auto rifle laws is a hassle, but the Fightlite SCR might be the best compliance option.
+Living in a state with strict semi-auto rifle laws is a hassle, but the Fightlite might have the best compliance option for you.
+Read our Fightlite SCR review and learn more.

 We got our hands on a Fightlite SCR lower and cobbled together an upper for a unique take on the AR 15.